What Is The Difference Between Translucent And Transparent

 Common Misconceptions About Translucent and Transparent Materials

 Despite their similarities, there are several misconceptions about translucent and transparent materials that can lead to confusion.
-In practice, one common misunderstanding is that all translucent materials are transparent.
+But one common misunderstanding is that all translucent materials are transparent.
 Even so, this is not always the case.
 While both allow light to pass through, the clarity and clarity of the image can vary significantly.

 Another misconception is that transparency is the same as clarity.
 While transparency refers to the ability of a material to allow light to pass through without distortion, clarity refers to the sharpness of the image seen through the material.
 A transparent material can be clear but still scatter light, resulting in a less defined image.